nathanbillis/nt-training/README.md

-# Nottingham New Theatre Technical Training
+# York Technical Theatre Society Training
 ## Django-based training system - contains a training specification, split into categories; full membership details; and details of individual training sessions.

 The training site is a move from a paper training system to a digital one.
 It is extendable, and fully customisable through the Django admin interface.